Notional amount: Equity options

-Shares also have a notional principal amount, but it is called nominal instead of notional.
+Shares also have a notional principal amount.
+The notional amount refers to the total amount changing hand in case the option is exercised.

+Some people refer to it as nominal instead of notional.
+The formula is as follows:

+Notional amount = number of options * multiplier * strike price.

-For example, if stock option contracts are being bought, those contracts could potentially give a lot more shares than would be possible to control by buying shares outright.
-So the notional value is the value of what is controlled, rather than the value of what is owned.
+The notional value is the value of what is controlled, rather than the value of what is owned.
+If stock option contracts are being bought, those contracts could potentially give a lot more shares than would be possible to control by buying shares outright.

-For instance, if a 100 share equity call option is purchased with a strike of $60 for a stock that is currently trading at $60, then it has the same upside potential as holding $6,000 of stock (1 option × 100 multiplier × $60), but the shares may have been purchased for $5 each (for a total of $500).
-By this measure, a leverage of $6,000/$500 = 12x has been achieved.
-Note that if the stock price moves to $70, the dollar notional is now $7,000 (minus the cost of option and commission differential), but the quantity (unit notional) is still 1 contract.
+Let us assume we purchase 1 equity call option with a strike of USD 60.
+This option allows the holder to buy 100 shares (multiplier 100).
+In this case, the notional is USD 6'000.
+This position has the same upside potential as holding USD 6,000 of stock (1 option × 100 multiplier × USD 60), but the options may have been purchased for USD 5 each (for a total of USD 500).
+By this measure, a leverage of 6,000/500 = 12x has been achieved.
+Note that if the stock price moves to USD 70, the value of the shares that could be purchased is now USD 7,000 (minus the cost of option and commission differential), but the notional amount is still considered to be USD 6'000, the amount used to purchase 100 shares for USD 60 each.